Entertainment (2014 film): Production

-Soundtrack
+Music

 The soundtrack is composed by Sachin–Jigar, with their new A&R platform White Noise Productions, including only the duo at that point, composing the background score.
 This marked the first time the duo worked with Kumar.
-The song "Teri Mahima Aprampar" was taken from the Telugu film D for Dopidi.
+The song "Teri Mahima Aprampar" was lifted from the duo's composition of a song "Rowdy Fellows" for the Telugu film D for Dopidi.
 Kumar also sang one of the tracks of the film.
 The YouTube link of the making of the song was uploaded on Twitter.